learn-co-curriculum/git-github-collaborating/README.md

 #### Resolving Merge Conflicts

-Once you've created the pull request, it will look something like this:
+Once you've created the pull request, the page will look similar to what we saw earlier except it will indicate that the branch has conflicts that must be
+resolved:

 ![pull request with conflicts](https://curriculum-content.s3.amazonaws.com/phase-1/git-github/collaborating/pr-with-conflicts.png)